graphology/presentations/fosdem2017/presentation.md

 How to store undirected edges?

-In the current implementation, undirected edges are stored using the given direction (`undirectedIn` & `undirectedOut`) but this does not affect the semantices of the API.
+Implicit direction given.

-This means that two equivalent graphs may have a different memory representation because an implicit direction is kept.
+Two equivalent graphs may have a different memory representation.

 ---